vechain/app-hub/README.md

 - Keep description short and simple, but descriptive.
 - Check your spelling and grammar.
 - URL must have schemes of ***http*** or ***https***.
-- Logo is comply with the logo rules
+- Logo complies with the logo rules

 > If the maintainers/reviewer notice anything that we'd like changed, we'll ask you to edit your PR before we merge it.